 However, due to the ever-growing demand and popularity of cryptocurrencies, it was only a matter of time before faster and stronger hardware was also needed.
 The increased performance of hardware comes with an inflated price, making it difficult for lone miners to reap as many benefits.

 Mining is still a legitimate money-making option for those interested.
-If the initial start-up cost is putting you off, please have a look further down in our 2021 crypto reviews, as we discuss the costs and effectiveness of hardware and cloud mining in more detail.
+If the initial start-up cost is putting you off, please have a look further down in our 2023 crypto broker reviews, as we discuss the costs and effectiveness of hardware and cloud mining in more detail.

 First, you will need to purchase, or rent (discussed later), a mining rig.
 This hardware is imperative to turn your cash-on-the-side into a second-income.
 Some of the most powerful machines in the world can have as many as 1012 attempts at solving a block, per second – so choose wisely!

 Once you have selected your hardware, we recommend putting your machine into a professional data centre.
 The fees that come with this are far more reasonable than trying to run the machine from home.

 If you haven’t already by now, open an online crypto wallet or buy a hardware wallet for some extra security.
 Your online wallet works just as an everyday wallet would and is where you will store all of your mined assets.
 You will have a public key, which is used as an address to receive crypto and a private key, used as a means to send crypto.
 Be sure to keep your private key safe.